zicat/astatine/docs/streaming_operators/disorder_discard_operator.md

-# Eventtime Order Emitter Operator
+# Disorder Discard Operator

-The eventtime order emitter operator is an eventtime-based streaming operator that support to emit the eventtime order result.
+The disorder discard operator is an eventtime-based streaming operator that support to emit rows in order and discard disorder rows.

 ```sql
 CREATE TABLE source (